Institut de Francais, Villefranche-sur-Mer, on the French Riviera

 So, what is it like?

 I remember being so anxious.
 I don’t recall being good at any of the tests.
 I'm an over-achiever.
-I remember that I fumbled badly over the aural test.
+I remember that I fumbled badly over the oral test.

 I felt so lost for words.
 It was a cartoon.
 I was so grateful that there were things I could talk about in every frame.
 A bed, a boy doing something, and a clock.
 My recollection of high-school French went seriously blank.